vim-utils/vim-contacts/README.md

 ## contacts.vim

-OSX Contacts.app omni-completion for 'mail' filetype files.
+OSX Contacts.app email address omni-completion for 'mail' filetype files.

-You might find this plugin useful if you're using `mutt` because it enables email address completion.
+Useful if you're using `mutt`.

 Only works for OSX Contacts.app.